calin-darie/gentle-glow-onyx-boox/README.md

 * [buy me a beer](https://paypal.me/CalinDarie?locale.x=en_US)

-## Screenshots
+## How it works

-Tap the Gentle Glow tile to toggle between light on and light off.
+Go to the quick settings and tap the Gentle Glow tile to toggle between light on and light off.
 <img alt="The Gentle Glow quick settings tile will show you when the frontlight is off." src="screenshots/quick-settings-light-off.png" width = "320px"/>

 <img alt="The Gentle Glow quick settings tile will show you when the frontlight is on." src="screenshots/quick-settings-light-on.png" width = "320px"/>